 Facts: Home of Finn Juhl

 The home was built in 1942, designed by Finn Juhl as a family home.
 The home of Finn Juhl forms part of the Art museum Ordrupgaard due to a generous private donation to the Danish Government.
 The house opened to the public in April 2008.

 Facts: Opening hours

-The home of Finn Juhl is open to the public weekends and hollydays 11 am - 5 pm and in July and August Tuesday - Friday 3 pm - 5pm.
+The home of Finn Juhl is open to the public weekends and holidays 11 am - 5 pm.

 Facts: Denmark celebrating Finn Juhl